v6d-io/v6d/docs/notes/roadmap.rst

   from blobs to general objects with a carefully concurrency-control design.
 - Transparent object spilling: objects in vineyard can be spilled to disk when they are too large to fit in memory.
+- Sharing GPU memory between processes of different compute engines: we are working on shared memory on devices to enable boarder applications that can benefit from the shared vineyard store, especially for deep learning frameworks and GNN frameworks.

 v0.7.0
 ------